 - What personal value could we put more effectively into action at school?

-- What specific action can we take with others that will strengthen the practice of that value and so enhance our wellbeing?
+- What specific action can we take with others that will strengthen the practice of that value?

 - Can we commit to doing this on World Values Day and beyond?

 It is good if as many of the staff as possible take part in the one-hour Values Challenge session, and also if representative students and parents are included in the workshop too.
-The best timing for the workshop is (if possible) a week or two before World Values Day (which is on 17th October) so that the actions agreed at the workshop can be carried out on World Values day itself, and hopefully continued thereafter.
+The best timing for the workshop is (if possible) a week or two before World Values Day (which this year is on Thursday, 15th October) so that the actions agreed at the workshop can be carried out on World Values Day itself, and hopefully continued thereafter.